ArtNooijen/DnDForMe/Portfolio Walkthrough.md

 ### 6. Requirements and design
 Learning outcome: You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using multiple types of test techniques.

+The requirements I have made are based on my focus group (teenager-senior Dungeon and Dragon players) They are ranked via the MoSCoW method.
+The user Storys have been ranked based on importance by the product owner(me).
+You can find my requirements [here](https://github.com/Artnooijen/DnDForMe/blob/main/Documentation/Requirement-UC.pdf).

 ### 7. Business processes
 Learning outcome: You analyze and describe simple business processes that are related to your project.